 - Have an official GRE general test score report sent to both the USC Office of Admissions (code #4852) and to the department (code #0618).

 - Send official transcripts from all colleges you have attended to the USC Office of Admission, as directed in the online application process and according to the USC Office of Graduate Admission’s transcript requirements.

 - Request three letters of recommendation from among professors, practitioners, or other professionals familiar with your capabilities and achievements, utilizing the process provided in the online application.
 It includes a form to be completed as well as uploading a personalized letter.
 Writers may also send forms and letters directly to the Division at the following address:

 USC Mrs. T.H.
 Chan Division of Occupational Science and Occupational Therapy

 Los Angeles, CA 90089-9003

-- If you are an international applicant please see this link for details regarding what academic records you will need to submit.
+- If you are an international applicant please see the USC Office of Graduate Admission for details regarding what academic records you will need to submit.

 - If you are required to submit TOEFL scores (please see above for details), have your scores sent to the USC Office of Admissions (code #4852).

 Thank you very much for your interest in our program.
 Our Assistant Director of Admissions, Erin McIntyre, will be delighted to answer your questions, schedule a visit, or arrange contacts with faculty members or students to further explore your interest in our program.
 If you would like to know more, please use our Request Program Information Form, and we will be happy to send you a brochure about any of our degree programs.